hacksparrow/talking-image/README.md

 ## Give me a quick demo!

-Here is the online demo - [Clicky!](http://talkingimage.neocities.org/)
+Here is the online demo (requires Chrome or Firefox) - [Clicky!](http://talkingimage.neocities.org/)

 To see the demos from the repo, make sure you have Node.js installed on your system.
 Clone the repo and run the demo server to see the demos.
 Follow these instructions: